PyLops/pyproximal/docs/source/installation.rst

 Final steps
 ===========
-PyLops does not enforce the use of a linter as a pre-commit hook, but we do highly encourage using one before submitting a Pull Request.
+PyProximal does not enforce the use of a linter as a pre-commit hook, but we do highly encourage using one before submitting a Pull Request.
 A properly configured linter (``ruff``) can be run with:

 .. tab-set::